We Take Election Law Seriously

 In these cases, it may become necessary to seek legal representation.

-If you need to take a matter of election law to the courts, contact Vinsko’s election law attorneys in Wilkes-Barre.
+If you need to take a matter of election law to the courts, contact Vinsko & Associates, P.C.’s, election law attorneys in Wilkes-Barre.
 Our attorneys can help in state matters or those concerning local municipal and government law.

-William Vinsko, Jr., Esquire, our firm’s managing principal, has extensive experience with election law matters across the Commonwealth.
+Bill Vinsko, our firm’s managing principal, has extensive experience with election law matters across the Commonwealth.
 Most notably, in 2013, attorney Vinsko successfully challenged the Hazleton Area School District elections and had them overturned.

 Our election law attorneys in Wilkes-Barre have represented both Democrats and Republicans in nomination petition challenges for all levels of government.
 Our attorneys have represented city council and township supervisors as well as higher-profile clients such as judges, state representatives, and even members of the United States Congress.